 Students must use the restroom and take care of other business before or after class or during breaks.
+Appropriate water breaks will be given by the instructor.

 Students are responsible for all class work, whether or not they are present.
 Students must make arrangements with the individual teacher to make up missed work.
 A student has one week following the absence to turn in make-up work.